dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Note that this is not meant to be a 100% complete documentation.
 Documenting every single behavior isn't a goal here.
 Instead it's meant to establish a general understanding and common verbiage by which the model, and potential changes to it, can be discussed.

 The below examples make use of named lifetimes.
 The syntax `$a` refers to a lifetime named `a`.
-It is a lifetime that has no meaning byitself but can be given a relationship to other lifetimes via the `where lifetime` syntax.
+It is a lifetime that has no meaning by itself but can be given a relationship to other lifetimes via the `where lifetime` syntax.
 There are a few predefined lifetimes for convenience and brevity below:

 - `$heap`: this is the lifetime of any value that exists on the heap
 - `$local`: this is the lifetime of any value that exists on the method stack.
 It's effectively a name place holder for *current method*